Fayetteville, North Carolina

 Fayetteville (/ˈfeɪətvɪl/ FAY-ət-vil, /ˈfɛdvəl/ FED-vəl) is a city in and the county seat of Cumberland County, North Carolina, United States.
-Fort Bragg, a U.S. Army installation, is located in the city.
+Fort Bragg, the world's largest military installation, is located on the outskirts of the city.

 Fayetteville has received the All-America City Award from the National Civic League four times.
-As of the 2020 census, it had a population of 208,501, It is the 6th-most populous city in North Carolina.
+As of the 2020 census, it had a population of 208,501.
+It is the 6th-most populous city in North Carolina.
 Fayetteville is in the Sandhills in the western part of the Coastal Plain region, on the Cape Fear River.

-With an estimated population of 392,336 in 2023, the Fayetteville metropolitan area is the second-most populous in southeastern North Carolina and 142nd-most populous in the United States.
+With an estimated population of 392,336 in 2023, the Fayetteville metropolitan area is the second- most populous city in southeastern North Carolina and the 142nd-most populous in the United States.
 Suburban areas of metro Fayetteville include Fort Bragg, Hope Mills, Spring Lake, Raeford, Pope Field, Rockfish, Stedman, and Eastover.

 History

 Early settlement

-The area of present-day Fayetteville was historically inhabited by various Siouan Native American peoples, such as the Eno, Shakori, Waccamaw, Keyauwee, and Cape Fear people.
-They followed successive cultures of other indigenous peoples in the area for more than 12,000 years.

-After the violent upheavals of the Yamasee War and Tuscarora Wars during the second decade of the 18th century, the colonial government of North Carolina encouraged colonial settlement along the upper Cape Fear River, the only navigable waterway entirely within the colony.
-Two inland settlements, Campbelton and Cross Creek, were settled by Scots from Campbeltown, Argyll and Bute, Scotland.

 Merchants in Wilmington wanted a town on the Cape Fear River to secure trade with the frontier country.
 They were afraid people would use the Pee Dee River and transport their goods to Charleston, South Carolina.
 The merchants bought land from Newberry in Cross Creek.
 Campbelton became a place where poor whites and free blacks lived and gained a reputation for lawlessness.

 In 1783, Cross Creek and Campbelton united, and the new town was incorporated as Fayetteville in honor of Gilbert du Motier, Marquis de Lafayette, a French military hero who significantly aided the American forces during the war.
 Fayetteville was the first city to be named in his honor in the United States.
 Lafayette visited the city on March 4 and 5, 1825, during his grand tour of the United States.